p2p-today/p2p-project/docs/python/tutorial/chord.rst

 Chord Socket
 ~~~~~~~~~~~~

-This is an extension of the :doc:`mesh_socket <./mesh>` which chordronizes a common :py:class:`dict`.
-It works by providing an extra handler to store data.
-This does not expose the entire :py:class:`dict` API, but it exposes a substantial subset, and we're working to expose more.
+This is an extension of the :doc:`mesh_socket <./mesh>` which syncronizes a common :py:class:`dict`.
+It works by providing some extra handlers to store data.
+This exposes the entire :py:class:`dict` API.

 .. note::